agudipaolo/paperbot/README.md

 **Define your favourite authors to be hightlighted**

-`parperbot` stores the names of your favourite authors.
-If a new arXiv preprint includes one or more of such names, `paperbot` will highlight the preprint with symbols that you can choose.
-For instance, executing on Slack the command 1@paperbot add_special michel devoret, :tada:, :tada:" stores 'Michel Devoret' as favourite author.
-Note that `paperbot` performs a case-insensitive search.
+Parperbot can store the names of your favourite authors.
+If a new arXiv preprint includes one or more of such names, paperbot highlights the preprint with symbols that you can choose.
+For instance, executing on Slack the command `@paperbot add_special michel devoret, :tada:, :tada:` stores 'Michel Devoret' as favourite author.
 Next time that a preprint is submitted with him as an author, it will be posted and highlighted with :tada:.
-Note that your favourite authors must also be included in the authors list.
+Note that your favourite authors must also be included in the authors list, and that paperbot performs a case-insensitive search.

 ## Usage:

-You can call  using "@paperbot paper" so that it print todays' arxiv papers.
-The full call is

-@paperbot paper sections=[quant-ph, cond-mat] keywords=[qubit, superconductor]
-author=[A. Blais, Michel Devoret] span=1
-span is the number of days from today to fetch papers.
+Doing `@paperbot paper` on Slack prints todays' arxiv papers.
+The full call is `@paperbot paper sections=[quant-ph, cond-mat] keywords=[qubit, superconductor] author=[A. Blais, Michel Devoret] span=1`.
+Here, the output shows only arXvi preprints from the arXiv sections 'sections', containing the keywords 'keywords' in their titles or abstracts and from the authors 'authors'.
+Span is the number of days from today to fetch papers.
 You can also set the span as dates: begin=YYYY-MM-DD end=YYYY-MM-DD.

 When not specificly given, keywords and authors are taken from internal keywords lists.
 You can see and add elements to those lists with: "add","list","add_author","authors".

-You can ask the bot to highlight some paper by adding the related keywords in the prefered keywords list:
-"@paperbot add_special me, \:tada:, \:tada:"

-In config.py, you can set shortcut for prefered options, change the calls and set commands to be at set times.
+Take a look at `config.py`, where you can set shortcut for prefered options, change the calls and set commands to be at set times.

-**Help**
-Execute "@paperbot help" on Slack to access to more `paperbot` commands and details.
+For more information, execute `@paperbot help` on Slack!

 by [TheSQuaD team](https://www.physique.usherbrooke.ca/blais/index.php?sec=accueil&lan=EN) (Theory of Superconducting Quantum Devices).